ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 ## [From _Shenandoah herald._](https://chroniclingamerica.loc.gov/lccn/sn85026941/1891-08-21/ed-1/seq-3)

 #### 1891-08-21 &middot; Woodstock, Va.

 <table style="width: 100%;"><tr><td style="width: 50%">

+ seeing it.?
+Sign nothing without reading it, aud
+make sore that it means nothing mor?
 than it saya.
 Don&#x27;t go to law unless you
 are forced to and have some thing to lose.
 In any business never wade in where you